gmnrmyr/NumoraQ/docs/main/PRD.md

 - Visual database management
 - Log monitoring
 - Version control display
 - Living documentation (auto-updated system diagrams)
+- Script to genrade .md from google docs and translate to pt-br (for our docs that are constantly updated on google and translated to pt-br, and manually converted to .md)

 ---